-It’s a new year –midJanuary to be exact– and if you’ve sought to make New Year resolutions, you’re either sticking to the plan or things are falling by the wayside.
+If you’ve sought to make new resolutions and form new habits it can be a challenge to keep at it.
+It doesn’t matter if you’re sticking to your plans or if things are falling by the wayside.
 As creatives or freelancers, we don’t really get annual performance evaluations so it’s entirely up to us to check in on ourselves, evaluate, assess and be completely honest about our goals.
 There are so many ups and downs that come with following a creative path.

 When I first started my journey.
 And about the time when the appeal and excitement of freelancing started to wane, I found an envelope with my name on it, written in my handwriting.
 How bizarre.
 I inhaled as I opened the self-marked letter, unsure of what I was about to find.